 If the network status is weak or unstable, then contact your Internet Service Provider to fix this issue.

 Make sure that the Audio option is not muted.

 If muted, then unmute the option by pressing Unmute on the TV control panel.

 Check if any audio or HDMI cables are loose.

 Is so, connect the HDMI cables properly and check if the issue is resolved.

-If the issue remains unresolved, then reset your Sharp TV and check if the issue is resolved.
+If the Roku Audio Problems remains unresolved, then reset your Sharp TV and check if the issue is resolved.